message/iata/LV.md

 4. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 11 years;
+- passengers with a recovery certificate specifying that the passenger is not contagious;
 - merchant seamen.